Pearse Stadium: Re-opening

 The stadium was renovated in 2002 and reopened in May 2003 with a capacity then set at 34,000.
 Since the major redevelopment of the ground, it has regularly hosted the Connacht Senior Football Championship final in recent years.

 In 2006 the International Series versus Australia was played in Pearse Stadium which was the first time it took place outside GAA Headquarters Croke Park.
 On 21 June 2008, Irish vocal pop band Westlife held a concert for Back Home Tour supporting their album Back Home.
 English singer Ed Sheeran also held two concert in Pearse Stadium on 12 and 13 May 2018 and an additional stand was made so the stadium could host a total 63,000 fans over the two nights.

 Parking and safety

 The stadium occasionally receives negative publicity due to the lack of dedicated off-street parking.
 In response to repeated representations made by local residents as well as community groups campaigning on pedestrian rights and road safety issues, the Garda Siochana handed out large numbers of parking tickets on at least two occasions in October 2010.
-Some GAA fans saw this as harsh, and one disgruntled supporter even described the Fixed Charge Penalties issued to illegally parked vehicles as a "blatant attack" on the GAA itself.
+Some GAA fans saw this as harsh.
 However, both the GAA County Board and the Garda Siochana were adamant that they had issued repeated warnings in advance and insisted that illegally parked vehicles were ticketed after these warnings were ignored.

 A nationwide health and safety survey of GAA grounds in 2011 resulted in the certified capacity of the stadium being reduced to 26,197.